cdapio/coopr/docs/docs/source/guide/admin/chef-automator-plugin.rst

 Bootstrap
 =========

 Each Loom Automator plugin is responsible for implementing a bootstrap method in which it performs any actions it needs to be able to carry out further tasks.
-The ChefAutomator plugin performs the following actions for a bootstrap task:
+The Chef Automator plugin performs the following actions for a bootstrap task:
 	1. Bundle its local copy of the cookbooks/roles/data_bags directories into tarballs, ``cookbooks.tar.gz``, ``roles.tar.gz``, ``data_bags.tar.gz``.
 		* Unless the tarballs exist already and were created in the last 10 minutes.
 	2. Logs into the remote box and installs chef via the Opscode Omnibus installer (``curl -L https://www.opscode.com/chef/install.sh | bash``).